hyx0329/Adafruit_nRF52_Bootloader/README.md

 There is an adjacent ground pad.

 For other boards, please check the board definition for details.

+The bootloader will wait only 3 seconds for USB enumeration in UF2 & CDC mode, unless it's enabled by double-reset.
+After that, it'll try to boot the application if available.

 ### Making your own UF2